Oleg Blokhin - Getty Images

 3. Encourage continuing education

-CIOs should consider setting aside a portion of their budget for ongoing education.
-Once they have done so, CIOs must make sure workers know about the available funds and are using them.
+CIOs should consider allocating a portion of their budget to ongoing education.
+Then, they must make sure workers know about the available funds and are using them.

 4. Hold IT staff accountable

-IT talent will progress more quickly as employees if they are held to clear metrics.
+IT talent will progress more quickly when held to clear metrics.
 Requiring that IT staff meet certain standards will help them succeed as employees, which will make them happier at work.
 CIOs and other leaders should work with HR to establish these requirements for IT staff.

-Establishing ways to measure the progress of IT staff will also make managing those employees easier, as IT leaders will be able to clearly see how their staff has progressed as workers.
+Establishing ways to measure IT staff progress will also make managing those employees easier, as IT leaders will be able to clearly see how their staff has progressed as workers.

 Kevin Beaver is an independent information security consultant, writer and professional speaker with Atlanta-based Principle Logic, LLC.
 With more than 30 years of experience in the industry, Beaver specializes in performing vulnerability and penetration tests, as well as virtual CISO consulting work.